Are Dairy Products Good For Gout?

 The Real Solution To Gout And Gout Attacks!

 I watched my mother, who is now in her 70’s reverse diabetes.
-That was powerful, and she done it with diet.
+That was powerful and she did it with diet.

 Do yourself a favor, stop looking for certain foods to eliminate or cure your gout issue.
-There is no silver bullet.
-You must change your daily diet, or you will suffer.
+There is no silver bullet home remedy.
+You must change your daily diet or you will suffer.

 Think diet is BS?